 At a glance

-A behavior contract is a written agreement between your child, her teacher and often you.
+A behavior contract is a written agreement between your child, your child’s teacher, and often you.

 Children can have behavior contracts whether or not they have an IEP or a 504 plan.

-A behavior contract can help your child improve her self-monitoring skills.
+A behavior contract can help kids improve their self-monitoring skills.

 Kids with certain learning and thinking differences may have trouble managing their behavior at school.
 If your child often gets in trouble for acting out or for not following directions in class, a behavior contract could help.
 Your child’s teacher may suggest one.
 Or you could bring up the idea to the teacher if you think it’d be helpful.